Custom Modules

 Automation1 MachineApps uses Dependency Injection and Reflection to create instances of your Custom Module types at runtime and give your Custom Module types instances of the Providers that they require.
 It is not necessary for you to call the constructor on your Custom Module or find the Providers that you need.
 The MachineApps Application does this for you when your Custom Modules are loaded with the standard modules that you add to a MachineApp.

-Getting Started with the Example Project
+Get Started with the Example Project

 The CustomModulesExample is a Visual Studio Solution that shows you how to create a custom module.
-This project has two modules in it that demonstrate an MVVM and a non-MVVM method for creating a custom module.
+This project has two modules in it that show an MVVM and a non-MVVM method for creating a custom module.

 Project Location